Neuroqueering Me Not

 These connections and perspectives of neurodivergent folx are frequently celebrated for the ability to make abstract connections overlooked by more neurotypical mindsets.
 However, they aren’t often welcomed in many environments that aim to be inclusive – such as corporate business, commercial creative arts, social services, and the audience overseeing this project: academia.

-This isn’t an easy piece of original research to do in an institutional setting, let alone at the PhD level, which functions as a ‘test’ of producing legible, standardised research and knowledge exchange.
+A practice-led inquiry that returns critical theory to the body is not an easy project to do in an institutional setting, in this particular (geopolitical) time-space, let alone at the PhD level, which functions as a ‘test’ of producing legible, standardised research and knowledge exchange.
 Routes and P(l)aces sits outside and between disciplines to explore the gaps, overlaps, silences, and dialogue related to creative methods that challenge a priori forms of knowledge production.
 In other words, research that generates more questions than answers, research that prompts folx to follow their curiosity without the intention of conclusion, research that extends outside academic silos.
 We’re all on the same team on some level – the intent is to identify that common ground and go from there.
 Or maybe I’m overlooking something, I’d like to find out.

-Creating a map representing a neuroqueer way of representing the world felt … felt, once-upon-a-time, like a good way of addressing this in the least confrontational format.
-The aim to unsettle what is assumed resonates, making sense of seeing differently, seeing from a perspective felt in the body and externalised in written, visual, and audio forms.
+Mapping a world felt along an unknown path … commiting to that feltness even when logic dictates seemed like a good way of addressing conflicting narratives, nuance, and the uncomfortable.
+The aim at the onset was to unsettle what is assumed in order to clear a path overrun by theory and logic … while still valuing the fact that theory and logic make sense of it all.
+Seeing-hearing-feeling-knowing differently – a perspective felt in the body and externalised in written, visual, and audio forms.
 Nonetheless, zines and blogs, even with a CODA, as a piece of original contribution, feel like they sit right on the edge of what qualifies as scholarly, no matter how successful it is at engaging with theory, archival material, and producing comprehensive analysis.
 The provocative and antagonistic qualities of the zines and Anarchive, buried in a casual, playful, and intuitive style, leave sanctimony and ‘taking yourself seriously’ at the door.
 I play with subtlety, euphemism, circuitousness … even hyperbole – testing boundaries, challenging relationships, observing tensions and frictions produced by these stylistic acts.

 Once neurodiversity, now without pathology – in an attempt to locate neurodiversity beyond the descriptions offered in SpLD frameworks, I noticed the distractions it produced.
 There are habits of culture, ways of communicating and investigating, and approaches that are rooted in specific ethnocultural traditions/practices … which sit entirely outside the possibility of pathology yet are insisted upon to better communication, relationships, and overall productivity of those who sit far outside normative and conventional ways of being in the world.
 There is not only a common language and way to make the points that get us through each day – rational, empirical, a priori, linear.
 There is a common belief that these notions of knowing and being – speaking, working, interacting – share a common logic, a root humaness, ethics, framework of belief underlying our ability to coexist and flourish.
 A sense of proportion that offers some order, a settled feeling for a world that is otherwise completely unsensible.
 Routes and P(l)aces attempt to de-escalate some of the feelings associated with these frictions, the chaos, that disorder, disgust, even terror felt when proportion and logic collapse.

 Why FLINTA then?
 Neuodiversity, as pathology, offers a channel to adapt, accommodate and support folx who only need reasonable adjustments to participate as full members of society.
-Not too long ago, and not too dissimilar from walking, neurodivergent folx (ranging from autism and ADHD to dyslexia and dyspraxia) are often associated with a specifically male, able-bodied, heterosexual individual.
+Neurodivergent folx (ranging from autism and ADHD to dyslexia and dyspraxia) are often associated with a specifically male, able-bodied, heterosexual individual.
 This perspective has shifted significantly over the past decade through both scholarly research and popular culture via shows like Love on the Spectrum and Special.
 Nonetheless, the attention given to the intersections between gender, sexuality, and neurodiversity has predominantly mixed the quantitative with the qualitative, geared towards clinical and institutional settings like psychiatry, education, and social services.
 Routes and P(l)aces re/centres unconventional ways of being towards the FLINTA (inter)actor – and in doing so has discovered that what’s one person’s neurodivergence is another’s madness.
 The practice of reorienting the senses that are initially linked to neurdivergent and neuroqueer praxis eventually puts distance between the zeitgeist around the subjects today and the ongoing lived realities of lives represented here.
 When centred on releasing grips on conviction, suddenly that distance needing accomidation became (becomes?) irrelevant.

 With that, I leave you with fragments from notes relating to some of the ideas that prompted this work: